achiwa912/daemonlord/README.md

      5 emily      G-PRI  10   13 OK           ^* west                            ^
      6 faun       G-MAG  10    7 OK           ^* *** encounter ***               ^

 You encountered a group of blue slimes!
+Two new windows will open for a battle.
+The upper one is the monster list window.
+The lower one is the battle message window.

      daemon lord - dl - [battle] floor:?? (???/???) ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^